Gottlieb Schumacher: Engineer, surveyor and architect

 Gottlieb studied engineering in Germany, and then returned to Palestine in 1881.

 He quickly became a leading figure in the construction of roads and houses.
 He was appointed Chief Engineer for the Province of Akko by the Ottoman government.
 Among his many works were the Scottish hostels in Safed and Tiberias, the Russian hostel in Nazareth, the cellars of the Rothschild winery at Rishon LeZion, and the bridge over the Kishon River.

 One of his most important projects was the survey of the Golan, Hauran, and Ajlun districts, in preparation for the construction of the Damascus-Haifa railway, which branched off from the Hejaz railway at Deraa.
 As part of the same development he also extended the mole of the port of Haifa.
 In the course of this survey he produced the first accurate maps of these regions, along with detailed descriptions of the archaeological remains and the contemporary villages.

 From 1886 he published articles reporting his discoveries in the Zeitschrift des Deutschen Palästina-Vereins.
 These articles were reprinted in translation by the Palestine Exploration Fund Quarterly Statement.
 He published a series of books, also reprinted in English by the Fund.

 Archaeologist

 Megiddo

 From 1903 to 1905 Schumacher carried out excavations at Tell el-Mutesellim, the mound containing the ruins of the ancient city of Megiddo.
 The first volume of his report on Megiddo, covering the stratigraphy and the architecture, was published in 1908.
 The second volume, a study of the small finds, was published in 1929 by Carl Watzinger and contained the material which survived destruction during World War I.

-Schumacher's approach to excavation was, like most of his contemporaries, based on the careful clearance of architectural horizons, rather than the dissection of layers of earth.
-However, by the standards of the day the work was carefully recorded.
-His report is illustrated with a wealth of photographs of the excavated areas.
-It also includes simple but beautifully drawn sections, both a main section across the site from north to south and smaller ones to illustrate detailed stratigraphic points.